B-Rich/Watson/README.md

 * __Variables With Prefixes and/or Postfixes__: Variables don't have to be whole words.
 The following is completely valid: `command_function("deploy branch=<branch>")` Note, though, that any given token cannot have multiple variable tags.
 The following is INVALID: `command_function("deploy branch=<branch>&user=<user>")`

 * __Optional Parts__: In the Watson command syntax, you can specify part of a command as optional.
 To do this, just surround it with square brackets.
 Like the following: `command_function("m[o]ustachify <actor>")` and `command_function("deploy <branch> [because <reason>]` In the first example, the "o" is optional, and the command will work with or without it.
-In the latter example, you can run it with or without adding a reason, but note that if no reason is supplied, you function will not be passed a "reason" variable, and you must provide a default value for it.
+In the latter example, you can run it with or without adding a reason, but note that if no reason is supplied, your function will not be passed a "reason" variable, and you must provide a default value for it.

 ## Advanced Techniques